 Please read the entire post for tips and tricks to ensure a perfect recipe every time.
 And don't forget to tag @peelwithzeal on Instagram so we can admire your creation!

 This post may include affiliate links.
 Please read my disclosure policy.

-I love jellies and jams but apple butter has always been my favorite texture.
+I love jellies and jams (have you tried our juneberry jam recipe?) but apple butter has always been my favorite texture.
 Out of these loves and my desire for a sugar-free option came this super easy four ingredient strawberry butter fruit spread.

 Fruit Spread Ingredients & Substitutions

 This is going to be a long section.
 Just kidding there are only 4 ingredients.
 Have we mentioned that yet?
 In addition to being sugar-free this recipe doesn't use pectin which makes it easier to make than strawberry jam.

 - Strawberries- You need two cups of berries in total.
 You can use any combination of berries including raspberries blueberries. blackberries, and even serviceberries (also called Saskatoon berries).
 My favorites are 100% strawberry and a 50/50 strawberry raspberry mix.
 Delicious!
 This recipe works best with fresh berries but frozen works as long as you thaw before starting.